Three of the Charnwood slate gravestones in Barrowby churchyard.

 A very brief history of Charnwood slate

 Between Roman times and the late nineteenth century slate was quarried in various parts of the Charnwood Forest area of west Leicestershire.
-Although commonly referred to as 'Swithland Slate', in practice slate was extracted in at least three other parishes.
+Although commonly referred to as 'Swithland Slate', in practice slate was extracted in at least three other parishes (Newton Linford, Woodhouse Eaves and Groby).
+From Roman times onwards the main use has been for building stone and roofing slates.

-The Charnwood slate quarries went into decline when the railways made Welsh slate available.
+The Charnwood slate quarries went into decline from about 1867 when railways made Welsh slate readily available.
 Canals seem to have had little influence on Charnwood slate distribution – presumably because there are no canals near Charnwood Forest and the nearest navigable river, the Soar, did not have connections with the national canal system until 1814.

 Slate, whether from Charnwood or Wales, withstands the effects of weathering exceptionally well.
 One of the consequences is that inscriptions on gravestones made from slate remain clearly legible, whereas limestone gravestones often lose their inscriptions within a hundred years.

-The heyday of Charnwood slate gravestones is from the 1730s until the 1830s, when Welsh slate begins to be available.
+The heyday of Charnwood slate gravestones is from the 1730s until the mid-nineteenth century, when Welsh slate begins to be available.
 By the 1880s the Charnwood quarries are in decline.
-From the late nineteenth century granite and marble begin to taking their place alongside Welsh slate and limestone.
+From the late nineteenth century granite and marble begin to take their place in churchyards alongside Welsh slate and limestone.

 How to recognise Charnwood slate